DhruvDua1105/PostCommentService/README.md

 - User can view a list of posts.
 - User can view details of a specific post, including its comments.
 - User can add comments to a post.
+- User can modify the comment style (Bold, Italic, Underlined, etc.).

 ## Technologies Used